LyAhn/Img2Length/README.md

 ## Features

--   Select a folder containing image files (JPG, JPEG, PNG)
+-   Select a folder containing image files (JPG, PNG, GIF, BMP, TIFF, & WEBP)
 -   Choose the desired unit of measurement (mile, meter, yard, km, cm, mm)
 -   Option to include or exclude subfolders in the calculation
 -   Display the total length of all images in the selected folder